IETF-OPS-AD/OPSAREA-meetings/ietf125.md

 #### OPS Challenges and Practices in the AI Era

-* Presenter:  Qiong Sun/Yu Fu（China Telecom）
+* Presenter:  Qiong Sun（China Telecom） and Yu Fu（China Telecom)

 #### Challenges of AIOPS for Carrier IP Networks

-* Presenter:  TBC（China Mobile）
+* Presenter:  Xiaoqiu Zhang （China Mobile

 #### Intelligent Operation and Maintenance: Practices and Reflections